What to do — if your IVR behaves badly?

 Picture it: You get your IVR looking clean and tidy and then send it out to play.
 Things go well for a while.
 But then there's a furious knock on the door — and a queue of agitated people, ready to let rip.

-Every so often, some organisation or other publishes a survey of the most annoying things about contact centers and their IVRs.
+Every so often, some organisation or other publishes a survey of the most annoying things about contact centres and their IVRs.

 Here's a typical top three, drawn from several of them:

 - Callers get lost in 'no man's land' because of badly-designed menu options

 - Long holding times frustrate customers and they give up

 - The IVR tells callers to visit the website instead (to make it easier for the company)

 You could get away with all this in the heyday of IVRs, before smartphones and ecommerce websites took off in a big way.
 Back then, most IVRs were tailored to middle-class, middle-income, middle-aged and middle-managers.
 Everyone else just had to put up with the plummy tones and plodding style of the disembodied telephone voice.